satomm1/Robot/Jetson/README.md

 3)	Now we can install ROS.
 For example, for ROS Noetic, follow the instructions here: https://wiki.ros.org/noetic/Installation/Ubuntu

-    > [!IMPORTANT]
-    > Install the **ROS-Base** version.
+    **IMPORTANT**: Install the **ROS-Base** version.
 The other version will attempt to modify the opencv, which we cannot do!
 Thus, install the bare bones version and the selectively install additional packages we may need.

     The following is also useful to put in your `~/.bashrc` file
     ```